 African Red Hartebeest Hide.
-Beautiful coloring of reddish brown, black, tan and cream.
-This piece measures 95" wide x 50" long (including tail).
-This hide is rated "Fair."
+Nice coloring of reddish brown, black, tan and cream.
+This piece measures 50" x 41" at the widest points including the tail.
+This hide is rated "Excellent."
 A nice piece to use as a decorative rug in the trophy room, cabin or lodge.

 Scientific Name: Alcelaphus caama

 Ships for free!

 About the Hartebeest

 The hartebeest is a large, fawn-colored antelope that stands four feet at the shoulder and can weigh up to 350 pounds.
 A unique looking antelope which at first glance seems strangely misshapen and less elegant than other antelopes.
 Clumsy in appearance, it is hump-shouldered, with a steeply sloping back, slim legs and a long, narrow face.
 It is far from clumsy, however, and is, in fact, one of the fastest antelopes in Africa.
 A hartebeest is a unique trophy and will be an interesting conversation piece hanging on the wall.